 How Much Money Do You Need to Live Comfortably in Oklahoma?

-The Southwest, including Oklahoma, Texas, Arizona, and New Mexico, has the lowest personal consumption expenditures in the nation.
+The Southwest, including Oklahoma, Texas, Arizona, and New Mexico, has some of the lowest personal consumption expenditures in the nation.
 Of this contingent, Oklahoma has the lowest expenditure of the bunch.

 If you’re looking for an affordable state, Oklahoma might be the perfect place for you, as U.S. News & World Report’s Affordability Rankings actually ranked it the second-most-affordable state in the union.
 Thanks to its open plains and low population per square mile, Oklahoma does well on housing, grocery, and health care costs.